top of page

 Mix up your timing.
 Sometimes reward on the ground sometimes throw it.
 Keep them guessing.

 Step 3: Remove the visible treat.
 Open your hand flat.
 No treat showing.
 Move around.
-When they follow reward from your pocket.
+When they follow reward them with a treat from your pocket.

 Now your dog follows you, not the treat.
 Big difference.